DAY FOUR

 FLYING TO LAPLAND, AND A FIRST TASTE OF AURORA

-Today was the day I hopped on Finnair for the 90 minute flight up to Lapland, Finland’s Arctic north.
-I took the train to the airport for a civilized 11:20 flight (this time making sure I knew where I was going haha), and stopped for a quick coffee and croissant at an airport cafe.
+Today was the day I hopped on Finnair for the 90 minute flight up to Inari in Lapland (Sápmi in the native language), Finland’s Arctic north.
+I took the train to the airport for a civilized 11:20am flight (this time making sure I knew where I was going), and stopped for a quick coffee and croissant at an airport cafe.

 Heading to the Flygplatsen